Odie/gd-edit-docs/docs/commands.md

 #### Details
 This is an odd command.
 This is the only command that will take you to a different menu.
-It will actually unload your current character, if any, it then shows you the character selection menu.
+It will actually unload your current character, if any, then show you the character selection menu.

 You probably expected the command look something like ``` load <character name>
 ``` That's not really ideal because: